KobbyChingy/E-Commerce/README.md

 ✅ What's our customer retention rate?

-##Everything else is in the "ecommerce_complete.sql"
+##Everything else is in the "e-commerce dashboard
+"